Portuguese in Luxembourg: History

 When Portugal entered the European Economic Community in 1986, Portuguese citizens were to be guaranteed the same rights to the labor market as Luxembourgish citizens.
 All countries were given a transitional period of seven years to adapt to the new conditions, during which they could impose restrictions upon immigration from Portugal (and Spain, the other new EEC member).
 Luxembourg was given a longer transitional period, of ten years, as the government feared a large influx of Portuguese immigrants.
 When, in 1990, the government found that immigration had barely increased since 1985, it dropped its limitations.

+The Portuguese community in Luxembourg grew steadily, from 6,000 people in 1970 (1.8% of the population) to 29,309 in 1981 (8.0% of the population) to 39,903 in 1991 (10.3% of the population).
+In the 2001 census, there were 58,657 inhabitants with Portuguese nationality (13.3% of the population), up from negligibly few in 1960.
+Their number increased further to 82,363 people in 2011 (15.8% of the population), fueled by the economic crisis that hit Portugal starting in 2008.
+Their share of the total population topped in 2014, when the 90,764 Portuguese nationals represented over 16.5% of the country's population.
+As the Portuguese community became more integrated, the numbers of foreigners started dropping.
+Of the approximately 18,600 Portuguese citizens who acquired Luxembourgish citizenship since 2000, 58.2% of them (approximately 10,820 people) did so after 2014.